Giro d'Italia 2021: Route, stage start times, TV channel details and more

 For many aficionados, the Giro is the greatest test a cyclist can face with the stages regularly being longer, higher and, very often, colder than those at the Tour de France, its better known and slightly older cousin.

-This year's Giro d'Italia begins with a nine kilometre individual time trial around Turin today.
+This year's Giro d'Italia began with a nine kilometre individual time trial around Turin on Saturday May 8, 2021.

 How long is this year's Giro d'Italia?